MazamaScience/MazamaTimeSeries/README.md

 stored in an R list with two dataframes.
 The package refers to this structure as an `mts` object for **M**ultiple**T**ime**S**eries:

-`mts$meta` -- N rows = unique device-deployments; cols = device/location metadata
+`mts$meta` -- N rows = unique device-deployments; cols = sensor/location metadata

 `mts$data` -- rows = UTC time; N cols = device-deployments (plus an additional `datetime` column)

-A key feature of `mts` objects is the use of the `deviceDeploymentID` as a "foreign key" that allows `data` columns to be mapped onto the associated spatial metadata in a `meta` row.
+A key feature of `mts` objects is the use of the `deviceDeploymentID` as a "foreign key" that allows sensor `data` columns to be mapped onto the associated spatial metadata in a sensor `meta` row.
 The following will always be true:

 ```
 identical(names(mts$data), c('datetime', mts$meta$deviceDeploymentID))